ArtyaEXE/ArtyaEXE/README.md

 Web Developer
 -------------

 • I embarked on the path of a web developer in 2023 and started with HTML.
-After I mastered the basics of HTML, I moved on to CSS to learn how to style my web pages.
+After I mastered the basics of HTML, I moved on to CSS to learn how to style my web pages.<br></br>
 • Then I learned JavaScript to add dynamic features and interaction to my pages.
+<br></br>
 • Next I explored one of the popular frameworks like Vue.
 Using this framework, I learned how to work with its main components and functionality.

 * 🌍  I'm based in Russia, Armavir